Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Validated and saved the product details to MongoDB.
 Ensured that only valid data is saved in the database, maintaining data integrity and preventing errors.
 Tech Stack : React - frontend - multer.js, controller-product.js, model-product.js

+# Milestone 11 : In this milestone, we will make our home page that will display all the products dynamic.
+Key feautures :
+We wrote an endpoint that will send all the data that was saved in mongodb using add products page earlier.
+We wrote code for how to receive data at frontend.
+We learnt how to display that data dynamically using product card created earlier.
+Summarize : Wrote an endpoint that will send all products data to frontend.
+In frontend we wrote an function to get all the data Display these data dynamically passing to product card component.
+Tech Stack : React - frontend - Home.jsx,Product.jsx
+Backend - user.js, multer.js,app.js